Vietnam.vn - Nền tảng quảng bá Việt Nam

 Agricultural products become tourism products

 In recent years, the people of Chanh Trach 2 have come up with a way to do village tourism.
-Currently, the whole village has about 20 households growing giant squash, many of which have opened their gardens to welcome visitors to visit and experience with a fee of only 10,000 VND/person.
-Therefore, not only individual customers, but also many traders from other localities have come to order giant squash.
-Some people buy it to make drinks, some buy it to display, to highlight the culinary space.
+Currently, the whole village has about 20 households growing giant squash, many of which have opened their gardens to welcome visitors for a fee of only 10,000 VND/person.
+Therefore, not only individual customers, but also many traders from other localities come to buy giant squash.
+Some people buy them to make drinks, others buy them to display, as a highlight for the culinary space.

 Ms. Nguyen Thi To Tran, Deputy Director of the Department of Agriculture and Environment of Gia Lai province, said that although Phu My Dong squash village does not meet the criteria to be recognized as a traditional craft village, it still has its own values.
 With people shifting to experience tourism in craft villages, this can be considered a creative, effective and sustainable direction.
 They do not need a title, but need recognition from tourists and the market.